rbind/blog.jemu.name/content/post/2019-09-05-bookdown-is-neat-and-automation-is-hard.md

   - "Rscript -e \"remotes::install_github('hrbrmstr/firasans')\""
 ```

-I also use Asana Math as `mathfont`, but to get this one, you can just get it as a regular ol' `apt` package.
+I also use Asana Math as `mathfont`, but you can just get it as a regular ol' `apt` package.

 ```yaml
 apt_packages: